Five-step retention playbook framework for prop trading firms

 Research on performance under stress in elite sport, military training, and emergency medicine shows a consistent finding: an external coaching prompt during the stress event reduces error rates more than prior training alone.
 The neuroscience is clear: once the amygdala hijacks prefrontal decision-making, the trader's plan, journal, and course notes are inaccessible.
 The rational brain has left the building.

 The window between a trigger event and the next trade is approximately 4 minutes.
+The four-minute figure is our own operational marker, not a number from the literature.
 That is the gap where discipline collapses.
 A journal entry tomorrow does not close that gap.
 A phone call in 5 seconds does.

 The intervention model works in tiers: